 Digitization has many faces, but in any case, it means transformation.
-It's the process in which analog content or processes get translated into a digital form.
-So, in highly simplifies terms, digitalization means moving from analog to digital.
+It's how analog content or processes get translated into a digital form.
+So, in simplified terms, digitalization means moving from analog to digital.

-The advent of digital technologies has fundamentally changed communication between humans, devices, and how both interact with one another, which now requires new technological structures.
-Although it seems legit to equate digitalization with technology, digitalization covers more than just the technological aspect of digital transformation.
+The advent of digital technologies has fundamentally changed communication between humans, devices, and how both interact, which now requires new technological structures.
+Although it seems legit to equate digitalization with technology, there's more than the technical aspect of digital transformation.
 The other part of digitalization that often goes unnoticed is communication.
-Experts like the Zukunftsinstitut, which has played a key role in shaping trend and future research in and today is regarded a leading international contact for questions concerning the development of the economy and society, claim that we need to understand digitalization more comprehensively: As technologically interconnected communication.
+Experts like the Zukunftsinstitut, which has played a vital role in shaping trends and future research and is today a leading international contact for questions concerning the development of the economy and society, claim that we need to understand digitalization more comprehensively: As technologically interconnected communication.

 Digitalization – a megatrend?

-In fact, it's this new way of communicating that characterizes the trend of digitalization.
+This new way of communicating characterizes the trend of digitalization.
 However, following the megatrend-categorization of the Zukunftsinstitut, digitalization is just a sub-trend to a much bigger umbrella trend: Connectivity.
-This need for networking and feeling connected based on digital infrastructures is what really dominates and drives social change.
-Megatrends are like "avalanches in slow motion," they can't be stopped and slowly but fundamentally impose a severe shift on all levels of society globally.
+This need for networking and feeling connected based on digital infrastructures is what dominates and drives social change.
+Megatrends are like "avalanches in slow motion," they can't be stopped and slowly but fundamentally impose a severe shift globally on all levels of society.

 What drives digitalization?

 Digitalization is not solely "(…) a technical evolution but rather an industrial and social revolution driven by citizens and customers" (Hans Gillior, Institute for Digital Transformation).
-The change in people's behavior, attitudes, and expectations that go along with this revolution has been noticeable for a while now: Customers increasingly expect products and services to be delivered seamlessly digital.
-What has been considered a luxury a few decades ago has now become a common standard.
+The change in people's behavior, attitudes, and expectations that go along with this revolution has been noticeable: Customers increasingly expect products and services to be delivered seamlessly digital.
+A few decades ago, what is considered a luxury has become a common standard.

-Apart from the pressure to embrace digitalization that originates from the customer side, it's also the increasing pace of exponential technological progress, constant advancements of the internet, mobile applications, alongside globalization that is forcing businesses to change fundamentally.
-Technology trends that arise from digitalization include, but are not limited to, the Internet of Things (IoT), AI (Artificial Intelligence), AR (Augmented Reality), and data analytics by virtue of Big Data.
+Apart from the pressure to embrace digitalization that originates from the customer side, the increasing pace of exponential technological progress, constant advancements in the internet, mobile applications, and globalization are forcing businesses to change fundamentally.
+Technology trends that arise from digitalization include, but are not limited to, the Internet of Things (IoT), AI (Artificial Intelligence), AR (Augmented Reality), and data analytics under Big Data.

-Wherever you look, digitalization and cloud-based services and processes are consistently highlighted as the key business drivers of the 21st century, regardless of industry.
-Given its characteristics and impacts, it seems that digitalization is no longer a choice but an imperative for business leaders.
+Digitalization and cloud-based services and processes are consistently highlighted as the critical business drivers of the 21st century, regardless of industry.
+Given its characteristics and impacts, digitalization is no longer a choice but an imperative for business leaders.

 Digitalization is not stopping at the security industry either.
 On the contrary, there's a tremendous digital disruption process going on right now, trying to shift security leaders' mindsets and traditionally led operations from holding onto the status quo to embracing digital transformation.
 To not miss out on various opportunities to improve life safety and create value beyond the traditional alarm management, security leaders must adopt a digital mindset now and start challenging conventional thinking.
 Otherwise, they run the risk of becoming business irrelevant.